 Hmmm.
 So, I did a little research and tried to find ONE place that Dr Roark had talked about the humane alternatives to declawing or the actual procedure itself or anything with the word declaw.

 I couldn’t find one story or video anywhere, ever.
 So then I asked this supporter if they knew if Dr Roark declawed cats.
-They said they didn’t but had called the veterinary practice that Dr Roark practiced at and two of the employees had told them that they could make an appointment and specifically get their cat declawed by Dr Roark.
+They said they didn’t but had called the veterinary practice that Dr Roark practiced at and asked if Dr Roark declaws cats and two of the employees had told them that they could make an appointment and specifically get their cat declawed by Dr Roark.

 So then I was quite surprised and wanted to confirm this myself because it was hard for me to believe what this person told me.

-She even said that Dr Roark was filling in for a vet who was on vacation the next week, before the Thanksgiving holidays, and that I should book it soon because he was only in their clinic for a short time.
-I even called back to book the procedure with Dr Roark for the Monday and spoke with a different person on the phone and they said yes and that I could just bring the cat in on that day early around 7am or 7.30.
+She even said that Dr Roark was filling in for a vet who was on vacation the next week, before the Thanksgiving holidays, and that I if I want the declaw that I should book it soon because he was only in their clinic for a short time.

-So I did what I always do and respectfully reached out to him in an email and told him about his letter I received from a supporter, asked him about his stance of being opposed to declawing yet choosing to stay in the closet about it.
-I also just respectfully asked him as to why 7 different people at his practice said that cat owners could book an appointment to declaw their cats with him if he is opposed to declawing.
+So I did what I always do and respectfully reached out to Dr Andy Roark in an email and told him about his letter I received from a supporter, asked him about his stance of being opposed to declawing yet choosing to stay in the closet about it.
+I also just respectfully asked him as to why 7 different people at his practice said that people could book an appointment to declaw their cats with him and yet he says he’s opposed to declawing.
 Of course I knew that this is a legal surgical procedure that is performed in thousands of veterinary practices, but I just wanted to clarify this very confusing situation.

 His response was that the information being given out by employees at his clinic was “inaccurate” and that he doesn’t declaw cats and hasn’t done them for years.
 He reiterated that he is opposed to the procedure and “councils against it.”